My tips on how to eat healthy while traveling

 Limit Sugary Drinks and Alcohol intake

-While it's tempting to indulge in sugary drinks or alcoholic beverages while on vacation, try to consume them in moderation.
-Limiting alcohol is a good idea when you are in an unfamiliar country, more vulnerable.
-But also, calories from alcohol add up!
+While it’s tempting to indulge in sugary drinks or alcoholic beverages while on vacation, try to consume them in moderation.
+I know it’s hard when they serve free unlimited alcohol on the plane, but feeling good during your flight is such a priceless feeling!
+You’ll celebrate with alcohol in some cozy bar in the city when you arrive!

 Opt for water, hot water or herbal tea, or infused water to hydrate you without the added sugars or excess calories.